VU-CSP/improc_assignment-jday4400/README.md

 Also save the resultant "Count Mask" image file with the name "Count_Mask_22946173.tif" and upload into the [image_files](image_files) directory.
 (It should show up below once it is uploaded).
 ![](image_files/Count_Mask_22946173.tif)
-The tif file was not showing up on it's own, I added a jpg as well for reference, but both are uploaded in the image_files directory
+***The tif file was not showing up on it's own, so I added a line of code to insert a jpg version of the picture for reference, but the tif file is uploaded in the image_files directory
 ![](image_files/Count_Mask_22946173.jpg)

 Q4) How many particles were detected?